ishine/m2m-70/README.md

 Please refer to [ours previous work](https://github.com/yxduir/LLM-SRT).

 ##  Citation
-You can refer to the paper for more results.
 ```
 @misc{du2025mcatscalingmanytomanyspeechtotext,
       title={MCAT: Scaling Many-to-Many Speech-to-Text Translation with MLLMs to 70 Languages},